azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 <img src="../assets/img/blog/sfc-certification/cert.jpg" alt="certificate" style="zoom:60%;" />

-## What I learned

-If you are to take the exam, you will know these topics anyway.
-Also, the SBOK guide has described these perfectly.
-So I am just pointing out the topics I got to learn from studying for the exam.

-- The origin story of Scrum
-- Benefits of Scrum
-- The six Scrum principles
-- Scrum Flow
-- Scrum Aspects
-- Scrum Phases and Processes
-- Scrum Scaling
-- The 19 fundamental Scrum processes, along with inputs and outputs
-- Scrum Roles
+---
 Thanks for reading.

 Please do leave a comment or knock me if have any query regarding this post.
 Stay home, stay safe.